Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Finite-span effects on the low-frequency dynamics

 In order to address objective (iii) of this study, to assess the role of the finite span and tunnel side walls on the dominant flow structures, we analyse the three-dimensional structure of the low-frequency dynamics.
-To this end, we consider SPOD of SPIV measurements in the spanwise plane as shown in figure \ref{fig:bump}.
+To this end, we consider SPOD of SPIV measurements in the spanwise plane as shown in figure~\ref{fig:bump}.

-The phase angle of the $\hat{u}$-component of the leading and sub-leading SPOD modes at $f=1\,\mathrm{Hz}$ (the lowest non-zero frequency bin) are shown in figure \ref{fig:standing_wave_demo}.
+The phase angle of the $\hat{u}$-component of the leading and sub-leading SPOD modes at $f=1\,\mathrm{Hz}$ (the lowest non-zero frequency bin) are shown in figure~\ref{fig:standing_wave_demo}.
+The phase fields are masked by the mode's magnitude, with the transparency set inversely proportional to the absolute value of the mode.
 This depiction reveals the wave structure of the mode.
-In the case of travelling waves, the phase evolves continually in space.
+In the case of travelling waves, the phase evolves continuously in space.
 Standing waves, on the other hand, are characterized by nodes, where the oscillation amplitude remains zero, and antinodes, where it reaches a maximum.
 Between nodes, the phase remains constant, whereas discontinuities occur at the nodes.
-In the attached case (a, c), the SPOD modes are very noisy and the the mode cannot be as clearly extracted as from the side view data.
-In the separated case (b, d), on the other hand, the modes show clear evidence of a standing wave structure.
-Here, the leading mode (b) corresponds to a standing wave pattern with a node on the centerline, whereas the sub-leading mode has an antinode at this position.
+In the attached case (a, c), the SPOD modes are very noisy and the mode cannot be as clearly extracted as from the side view data.
+In the separated case~\mbox{(b, d)}, on the other hand, the modes show clear evidence of a standing wave structure.
+Here, the leading mode~(b) corresponds to a standing wave pattern with a node on the centerline, whereas the sub-leading mode (d) has an antinode at this position.

-The observation of spanwise-standing waves constitutes a challenge for modelling these structures with RA because, by periodically expanding the RA mode in spanwise direction according to the ansatz in equation \ref{eq:ansatz}, a spanwise-travelling wave is obtained.
+The observation of spanwise-standing waves constitutes a challenge for modelling these structures with RA because, by periodically expanding the RA mode in spanwise direction according to the ansatz in equation~\ref{eq:ansatz}, a spanwise-travelling wave is obtained.
 In order to model the experimentally observed dynamics, we therefore apply a spanwise-standing wave assumption \citep{fuchs_StandingWave_2025}, where the RA mode is expanded as